 Japan is like no country on earth with a truly unique culture, which many perceive as the exotic unknown.
 Even though Japan does have a unique code of social etiquette its people are generous, welcoming, charming and warm, making any trip here something to be remembered.
 Stereotypes are not always to be trusted, Japan is not a difficult country to navigate.
 Even though at times there can be a communication barrier with Japanese the only language spoken in areas this does not impede the trip but simply makes it more enjoyable as you discover this magnificent country.

 The shoulder seasons from late September to the start of December and early March until the start of May are beautiful.
-Japan is known for its change of seasons and takes any opportunity available to celebrate these beautiful periods especially with the cherry blossom in the Spring and the golden leaves of Fall.
+Japan is known for its change of seasons and takes any opportunity available to celebrate these beautiful periods especially with the cherry blossom in the Spring and the golden leaves of Autumn.
 During these times, the weather is mild and perfect for sightseeing.
 Winter in Japan on the island of Honshu and further south is relatively mild with snowfall expected especially in January and early February.
 Areas in the mountains such as Nagano, the Japanese Alps and Hakone will have lower temperature and higher snowfall during the winter with some roads closing at this time of year with the level of snow.
 Late June and early July can be very wet and from July into August it will be very humid.

 There are daily flights into Tokyo (both Tokyo Narita Airpport and Tokyo Haneda Airport) in the north of the island of Honshu and flights into Osaka Kansai Airport in south of Honshu about an hour and 30 minutes drive from Kyoto.
-If you are flying into Tokyo, Tokyo Narita Airport is about an hour and a half outside the city center while Tokyo Haneda is only 40 minutes.
+If you are flying into Tokyo, Tokyo Narita Airport is about an hour and a half outside the city centre while Tokyo Haneda is only 40 minutes.

 Japan operates a hugely efficient, clean and user friendly train system making it incredibly easy to use and get around the country.
-We would always suggest that when traveling in peak times instead of using a Japan Rail Pass that we book individual bullet trains for you as you are able to book these 30 days in advance of travel and ensure the train that you need each day as the Japan Rail Pass does not allow seats to be pre-booked.
+We would always suggest that when travelling in peak times instead of using a Japan Rail Pass that we book individual bullet trains for you as you are able to book these 30 days in advance of travel and ensure the train that you need each day as the Japan Rail Pass does not allow seats to be pre-booked.

 The bullet trains have very limited space for luggage with only small overhead racks and a very small space in each compartment.
 As such, when using the bullet train we suggest that you take advantage of the luggage courier service to send your luggage from hotel to hotel - this can be arranged with the concierge.
-The service takes 24 hours so we suggest that you send your bigger bags ahead and then take small overnight bags on the train to make the traveling process that little bit easier.
+The service takes 24 hours so we suggest that you send your bigger bags ahead and then take small overnight bags on the train to make the travelling process that little bit easier.
 The service costs approximately £15 per bag.

 The main cultural highlights of Japan are located on the main island of Honshu.
 For any first time visit to Japan, consider including Tokyo, Kyoto, Miyajima, Hiroshima, Hakone and Kyoto in your itinerary.
-Any of these destinations can be easily combined together to limit the time you are traveling - working the trip into a loop works best if you want to combine all the highlights.
+Any of these destinations can be easily combined together to limit the time you are travelling - working the trip into a loop works best if you want to combine all the highlights.
 You will normally need to fly in and out of Tokyo making the route from Tokyo, Hakone, Kyoto, Hiroshima, Miyajima, Kanazawa and back to Tokyo works well.
 On top of exploring the areas themselves we would suggest that you include some unique hands on experiences in your trip such as tea ceremony, dinner with Geisha, a sushi lesson in the Tsukiji Fish Market, a Taiko Drumming lesson and a calligraphy lesson to name a few.

 Japan does have a strict code of cultural etiquette and correct manners are very important to the Japanese.
 As a tourist you will not be expected to know or follow these guidelines.
 However when visiting Japan who should always be polite and courteous to those around you and it is a good idea to be familiar with at least the basics.
 It is considered impolite to blow your nose in public especially on a public bus or train; pointing your forefinger at someone you are talking to may make others uncomfortable; do not pour your own alcoholic drinks but let others do this for you and vice versa; if toilet slippers are provided in the bathroom of an establishment where you have been asked to remove your shoes make sure that these are not worn outside of the bathroom; in a public bath you must wash before you enter to soak; do not pass food between two people using chopsticks - if you would like to share food it should be passed from plate to plate; do not stick your chopsticks up in a bowl of rice as this is connected with funeral ceremonies; when entering temples or ryokans shoes should be removed; it is not customary for Japanese to shake hands when meeting and tipping is not part of the Japanese culture and it can be seen as an insult in some establishments.
 The Japanese are lovely and welcoming people so don’t worry be too worried about following the rules as you will be forgiven!